,

 Dear job description enthusiast!

 I've been studying job descriptions for 15+ years and below is a summary of the most important things I know.
-If you'd like to suggest changes to it, please email me and my team at friends@ongig.com (make sure to include both the information and the source of it).
+If you'd like to suggest changes, please email me and my team at (make sure to include both the information and the source of it).

 I will update this page when I learn of anything new.